damino312/Ecommerce-layout-/README.md

 What is required:
 -replace the img SVGs in the header with code
--wrap the other img into <picture> and give it srcset 2x img
+-wrap the other img into <picture> and give it srcset 2x img -fix the location of the button in the footer